 - Liberal Education Requirement: These university-wide requirements ensure a student has a broad education covering a number of different areas.

 - Required Computer Science Classes: These classes provide a solid foundation in the theory and practice of computer science.
 Since the field changes so quickly, it is important for students to have a foundation in computer science basics so they can continue to learn as the field evolves.

-- Upper Division Emphasis: The upper division emphasis consists of computer science electives.
+- Upper Division Major Electives: The upper division major electives consist of computer science electives.
 Students interested in interdisciplinary work may be able to take some of these classes from related areas as well.
 The purpose is to allow students to get greater depth in a computer science area of their choice.